featurevisor/featurevisor/docs/integrations/partykit.md

 However, this solution still means that our application will be using the old datafile content as configuration for theoretically maximum 60 seconds before it fetches the latest configuration again.

+## Benefits

+Having realtime updates in our application(s) can be beneficial in many ways:

+- **Immediate adaptation**: Development and product teams can adjust features and see them impact users immediately without needing the users to restart/reload their apps.
+- **Optimized performance**: By pushing updates in realtime, we avoid the overhead of periodic checks or polling, leading to faster application responses and reduced server strain.
+- **Proactive issue mitigation**: If a newly released feature is causing issues, it can be turned off instantly, minimizing the impact on users and potentially saving the organization from negative publicity or user churn.
+- **Increased confidence**: Knowing that features can be quickly adjusted or rolled back in realtime gives teams more confidence to experiment, test, and release.

 ## Enter WebSocket

 [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket) is a communication protocol that provides full-duplex communication channels over a single TCP connection.